You can lay tile over an existing tile floor as long as it is in good condition with no major cracks or settling.

-If any of the old tiles are loose, reattach them to the floor, and fill in any missing spots.
-After cleaning the floor thoroughly, lay the tile with thin-set adhesive.
+- If any old tiles are loose, you’ll need to reattach them to the floor and fill in any missing spots.

 - How to Tile a Bathroom Floor (video)